adampielak/proxmox-ubuntu-fileserver/README.md

 # Proxmox Ubuntu CT File Server (NAS)
-Here we created a Proxmox containerised (CT) Ubuntu File Server commonly known as a NAS.
+Here we create a Proxmox containerised (CT) Ubuntu File Server commonly known as a NAS.

 The Ubuntu File Server is supported by a Proxmox ZFS Raid configuration hosted on a Proxmox node (in my case I use my primary Proxmox node - `typhoon-01`).
 Data is served by a Proxmox Ubuntu 18.04 CT (`cyclone-01`) installed with network protocols like NFS, Samba and configured to manage all user accounts, file security and permissions and more.
 General NAS administration is done using the Ubuntu Webmin webgui management suite.